 - HTTPS Everywhere – automatically connects to the more-secure HTTPS version of websites where available.

-Here’s what the ExpressVPN browser extension looks like in Chrome:
+Here’s what the ExpressVPN browser extension looks like in Firefox:

-The extension can be set to light or dark mode (above).
+The extension can be set to light or dark mode.
 We tested out ExpressVPN’s extension on Chrome browsers, then rated it as one of the best VPNs for Chrome.
-Everything worked well.
+Everything worked well in our tests.

 ExpressVPN offers a split tunneling feature with their applications for Windows, Mac OS, Android, and routers.

 Split tunneling allows you to select which apps will go through the VPN tunnel and which can bypass the VPN to the regular (unencrypted) internet.